 - Grappling burns fewer calories than rolling.
 Competitions and standing submissions are the most demanding areas, alongside submission switches and the bottom game.

 - There are many positive effects of BJJ on your overall development.

 Would you like to lose some weight?
-Buy some of our products (internal link if you have), and visit your local dojo!
+Buy some of our products, and visit your local dojo!
 Give BJJ a shot, and tell us your story in the comments below!